spinninghypercube/kiss-startpage/README.md

 - WYSIWYG layout and theming
 - Drag-and-drop tabs, groups, and buttons
-- Multiple icon integrations plus custom icons
+- Multiple icon library integrations
 - Local auth and local data storage
 - Docker or systemd install on Linux
 - One-click EXE installer on Windows